 Weather & Indoor Time

 As always, we’ll be outside as much as possible.
 Time inside our buildings will be limited to bathroom and emergency use only.
-Use of our ventilated teaching tents and pavilion space will be limited but is utilized for certain activities such as opening/closing meetings, crafts, animal meet-greets, etc. We will be more likely to cancel a day of camp if the weather could force us to go inside for long periods of time or if heat index levels would make it unsafe for staff or campers to wear masks throughout the day.
+Time in our ventilated "home base" tents will be limited but is utilized for certain activities such as opening/closing meetings, crafts, animal meet-greets, and during snack, lunch and light rain.
+We are more likely to cancel a day of camp if the weather could force us to shelter for long periods of time or if there are high heat index levels.
 There will be no refunds for camp days canceled due to weather concerns.
 We will not be able to make up any camp days lost due to the weather.
 Read our policies here.

-Playground use will be more limited this summer.
-Campers will wash hands before and after using the playground.
-Stainless steel surfaces will be cleaned after each group's use and allowed to dry fully before another group can play.
+Campers will wash their hands before and after using the playground.
 Inclement weather may prevent campers from utilizing the playground entirely.